cgtuebingen/hyperrealistic_indoor_streetview/documentation.md

 **Minimap**
 *In Progress*

-**Rendering Changes**
+**Rendering Changes and Additions**
 The Web-Viewer now supports room based rendering, meaning multiple splats can be used and loaded depending on where the user is in the scene.
-You can define rooms as an object following this pattern:
+You can define rooms as an object in the roomConfig array following this pattern:
 ```
 const roomConfig = [
       {